Quadric surfaces

 The graphs of functions of two variables are examples of surfaces.
 More generally, a set of points $(x,y,z)$ that satisfy an equation relating all three variables is often a surface.
 A simple example is the unit sphere, the set of points which satisfy the equation $x^2+y^2+z^2=1$.

 One special class of equations are a set of equations which involve $x$, $y$, $z$, $x^2$, $y^2$, and $z^2$.
 The graphs of these equations are surfaces known as quadric surfaces.
 Quadric surfaces are often used as example surfaces since they are relatively simple.
-There are six different quadric surfaces: the ellipsoid, the elliptic paraboloid, the hyperbolic paraboloid, the elliptic cone, and hyperboloids of one and two sheets.
+There are six different quadric surfaces: the ellipsoid, the elliptic paraboloid, the hyperbolic paraboloid, the double cone, and hyperboloids of one sheet and two sheets.

-One way to analyze surfaces is through cross sections, which are cuts through the surface for a given fixed valued of $x$, $y$,or $z$.
+Rather than memorize the equations, you should learn how to examine cross sections to figure out what surface a given equation represents.
+Cross sections are cuts through the surface for a given fixed valued of $x$, $y$,or $z$.
 For example, consider the quadric surface given by the equation $$z=4x^2+9 y^2.$$ To check the horizontal cross-sections, we'd choose values for $z$, such as $z=36$.
 In this case, $$36=4x^2+9 y^2,$$ or $$\frac{x^2}{9}+\frac{y^2}{4} =1.$$ We see that the cross section in the plane $z=36$ is an ellipse which stretches 3 units in the positive and negative $x$-direction, and 2 units in the positive and negative $y$-direction.